-For those cases where a circuit breaker 'a shipped on a temporary base, first make that the permanent base or panel is 🌶 properly drilled in accordance with an approved drilling plan furnished by the General Electric Company for the particular breaker.
+For those cases where a circuit breaker is shipped on a temporary base, first make sure that the permanent base or panel is properly drilled in accordance with an approved drilling plan furnished by the General Electric Company for the particular breaker.
 In transferring the breaker it should not be dismantled any more than is necessary to effect the transfer.
-Sub-assemblies, such as overcurrent trip devices, operating mechanism and other closely assembled parts, should be This will help maintransferred as a unit. tain adjustments and will minimize the possibility of incorrect assembly.
-A recommended sequence of procedure for transferring the Type AL-2-50 circuit breaker is given in Fig. It is suggested that this procedure be followed in the order in which the operations are alphabetically arranged.
+Sub-assemblies, such as overcurrent trip devices, operating mechanism and other closely assembled parts, should be transferred as a unit.
+This will help maintain adjustments and will minimize the possibility of incorrect assembly.
+A recommended sequence of procedure for transferring the Type AL-2-50 circuit breaker is given in Fig. 5.
+It is suggested that this procedure be followed in the order in which the operations are alphabetically arranged.
 Re-install parts and devices in the reverse order.